-This recipe is typified by the hot and sour flavour that typifies beef rendang.
+This recipe is typified by the hot and sour flavour that typifies a rendang.

 That sourness comes from tamarind an ingredient I adore.
 It has the most incredible earthy rich sour flavour and I use it to provide the sour element for dishes like my Chicken Pathia recipe and in my slow roast duck legs.

 That sourness is given another boost with fresh lime juice at the end.

 Then, of course, we have the heat… That unsurprisingly comes from chilli.